justinhuynh/space-tacos/README.md

 You can combine these techniques to get specific with what you grab.
 For example, selecting all links in list items of a certain unordered list class might look like this:

 `$("ul.a-taco-list")`

+Note that HTML elements do not have any prefix to denote their selection (i.e. no `.` or `#`).
+It works just like your selectors in CSS.

 ### Assigning a jQuery object to a variable